Your common Northstowe questions answered

 - Meeting spaces for sport and activity groups

 - Phase 2 Civic Hub: The Civic Hub, currently expected delivery is 2028, will provide health, library and community space.
-We are currently working with partners and stakeholders to produce a detailed design brief ahead of going out to procurement later this year.
+We are currently working with partners and stakeholders to produce a detailed design brief ahead of going out to procurement later this year (2023).

-- Phase two Sports Pavilion: Work has not yet commenced owing to the delivery of this facility coming in a later stage of Northstowe's development.
+- Phase 2 Sports Pavilion: Work has not yet commenced owing to the delivery of this facility coming in a later stage of Northstowe's development.
 It is anticipated that this pavilion will likely be delivered when around 2,500 homes at Northstowe are occupied.

 When will the first shops and cafes open?

 Homes England also has land and outline planning permission for shops and cafes on a later stage of Phase Two as part of what will become the town centre.
 This is an initial phase of the Northstowe town centre.
 It is planned to include a market hall and a convenience store, as part of a mix of uses appropriate to a town centre setting.
 It also includes space for the Civic Hub building, including library, health and community space.
 Proposals will be worked up during the next year.
 It is hoped that construction work will then start before the end of 2023.
 Facilities will then open to residents as an early deliverable, within a four-year build programme.

 When will the roads be adopted?